 Sjogren’s Syndrome, Mayo Clinic (Aug.
 9, 2017), https://www.mayoclinic.org/diseases-conditions/sjogrens-syndrome/symptoms-causes/syc-20353216

 Undifferentiated connective tissue disease (UCTD) is a systemic autoimmune disease.
 This means the body’s natural immune system does not behave normally.
 Instead of serving to fight infections such as bacteria and viruses, the body’s own immune system attacks itself.
-In UCTD, autoimmunity may cause the immune system to attack specific parts of the body resulting in a variety of problems.
+In UCTD, autoimmunity may cause the immune system to attack specific parts of the body, resulting in a variety of problems, particularly in individuals living in Denver, where environmental factors can sometimes exacerbate symptoms.

 For more information about your legal rights and entitlements, along with a professional evaluation of your potential case, set up a free Review of Denied Claims by calling us at 303-964-1800, or complete our contact form.
 We offer free Review of Denied Claims and represent clients throughout the Denver area and the Rocky Mountain region.